-On February 26, 2018, the Company exercised its right to extend the term of the agreement above mentioned for an additional three years by making a one-time payment and was required to make semiannual payments.
+On February 26, 2018, the Company exercised its right to extend the term of the agreement above mentioned for an additional three years by making a one-time payment and was required to make semi-annual payments.
 All required payments have been made.

 On March 30, 2021, the Company entered into an Agreement to extend the Surface Rights Agreement with the Ejido called "Sauceda de la Borda", Municipality of Vetagrande, State of Zacatecas, where it was agreed that the Company could continue with its exploration works exclusively in the Ejido's lands for three additional years, being the Surface Rights Agreement valid until March 12, 2024.
-The Company is able to extend the Surface Rights Agreement for a new occasion for a term of three additional years, at the election of the Company, subject to the previous approval of the Ejido's assembly.
+During the year ended June 30, 2024, the Company extended the Surface Rights Agreement for a term of three additional years.